milkeclair/z/README.md

 Call `z.debug` in your script to enter debug mode.
 When debug mode is enabled, the function will pause execution and provide an interactive prompt.

+To enable debug mode, use the `z.debug.enable` function.
+To disable debug mode, use the `z.debug.disable` function.

 Available commands in debug mode:

 - `c` or `continue`: Continue execution.